 The impairment test has been carried out using a discounted cash flows model covering a five year period.
-Cash flow projections are made based on current year's results with 1% growth rate (2019: 1%).
-The pre-tax discount rate that reflects current market assessments at the risks specific to the CGU is 11% (2019: 11%).
+Cash flow projections are made based on current year's results with 1% growth rate (2020: 1%).
+The pre-tax discount rate that reflects current market assessments at the risks specific to the CGU is 8% (2020: 11%).

 Actual outcomes could vary from these estimates.
-If the revised estimated revenue had been 10% less favourable than management's estimates, the goodwill would have to be fully impaired.
-If the revised estimated gross margin had been 10% less favourable than management's estimates, there would be a need to reduce the carrying value of goodwill to the recoverable amount.
-If the revised pre-tax discount rate applied to the discounted cash flows had been 10% higher than management's estimates, there would be a need to reduce the carrying value of goodwill to the recoverable amount.
-If the revised pre-tax discount rate applied to the discounted cash flows had been 10% higher than management's estimates, there would be a need to reduce the carrying value of goodwill to the recoverable amount.
-If the actual gross margin and pre-tax discount rate had been lower than management's estimates, management would not be able to reverse any impairment losses that arose on goodwill because SFRS(I) 1-36 does not permit reversing an impairment loss for goodwill.
+If the revised estimated revenue had been 2% less favourable than management's estimates, the goodwill would have to be fully impaired.
+If the revised estimated gross margin had been 2% less favourable than management's estimates, the recoverable amount would still be higher than the carrying value of goodwill.
+If the revised pre-tax discount rate applied to the discounted cash flows had been 2% higher than management's estimates, the recoverable amount would still be higher than the carrying value of goodwill.
+If the actual gross margin had been hugher and the pre-tax discount rate had been lower than management's estimates, management would not be able to reverse any impairment losses that arose on goodwill because SFRS(I) 1-36 does not permit reversing an impairment loss for goodwill.